SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 The White Composite Dental Filling Procedure

-Here’s how the procedure works:
+Here’s how the dental filling procedure works:

 1. Local Anesthesia – A local anesthetic such as Novocaine is used to numb the tooth and keep you comfortable during treatment.